20 Minute Pesto Zucchini Noodles with Cajun Shrimp. A light whole-food Summertime throw-together meal, requiring just 20 minutes and 1 pan.

 This basil pesto is adaptable, quick, extremely delicious, and generally my favorite thing about Summer.
 It goes with everything: pizza, rice, meat, veggies, pastas –> you name it.
 It’s going on everything I eat this week, from quesadillas to fish tacos.

 Best part, it’s super simple.
-Throw the ingredients into the food processor, pulse. stir in cheese, done.
+Throw the ingredients into the food processor, pulse, stir in cheese, done.
 I’m talking 5 minutes tops, no cooking involved.
-I even made you a handy how to !!!?.
+I even made you a handy little “how-to” guide.

 I like to make extra in the Summer, freeze it and enjoy it in the Winter.

-Ok, by Winter time it’s probably all gone and we are feasting on the jarred version around here, but basil-pesto in the Fall is cool too?.
+Ok, realistically, by the time Winter rolls around it will be all gone and we will be feasting on the jarred version around here, but basil-pesto in the Fall, well.. that’s cool too.

 Time Saving Tips and Tricks:

-Prep: You can spiralize or julienne the zucchini noodles 1-2 days in advance.
+Prep: You can spiralize the zucchini noodles 1-2 days in advance.
 I just store them in the refrigerator in an airtight ziplock bag.
 Cleaning the spiralizer is a bit of a pain, so when I am spiralizing… I do lots!
-If you don’t have a spiralizer you can use a vegetable peeler or julienne tool (they’re cheap).

 Make Ahead: This dish can be made ahead, but it’s definitely best served warm.
 I served it cold to Joe (since I photographed it in the early afternoon) and I didn’t get any complaints.